Avandia Side Effects

 - Endocrine Society

-The FDA as well as outside experts have continued to study the effects of Avandia on heart health.
-In 2010, the FDA announced that it was significantly restricting the use of Avandia to patients with Type 2 diabetes who cannot control their diabetes on other medications.
+The FDA as well as outside experts have continued to study the side effects of Avandia on heart health.
+In 2010, the FDA announced it was significantly restricting the use of the drug to patients with Type 2 diabetes who could not control their diabetes on other medications.

 “These new restrictions are in response to data that suggest an elevated risk of cardiovascular events, such as heart attack and stroke, in patients treated with Avandia,” the agency said.